AapoKorhonen/HMFGraph/README.md

 The function HMFGraph is a wrapper of three different function.
 If prefered, the user can run the function individually.
-The HMFGraph_GEM function selects an optimal alpha value based on a condition number constraint method (if the alpha is not specified in the function call).
+The HMFGraph_GEM function selects an optimal alpha value based on a condition number constraint method (if the alpha is not specified in the function call) and uses the GEM algorithm to obtain a MAP estimate.
-HMFGraph_GEM_permutations calculates the null network (or null distribution) and HMFGraph_GEM_optimal_CI selects the optimal credible interval (CI) based on the permutations.
+HMFGraph_GEM_permutations calculates the null network (or null distribution) with permutations and HMFGraph_GEM_optimal_CI selects the optimal credible interval (CI) based on the permutations.

 ``` r
 library(HMFGraph)